SliTaz-official/slitaz-wiki/en/guides/microcode.rst

    # tazpkg up

-Then get-install the intel-ucode package:
+Then get-install the :program:`intel-ucode` package:

 .. code-block:: console